Kendubu1/Predecessor-Lane-Guardian/Readme.md

 - `/pred add_admin <user>` - Add a bot admin
 - `/pred remove_admin <user>` - Remove a bot admin
 - `/pred add_admin_role <role>` - Add an admin role
+- `/pred emergency_admin <secret>` - Grant temporary admin via secret key

+Admins are recognized either by one of the configured roles or by being explicitly listed in the server settings as `admin_users`.

 ## Timer Categories ⏰